A freelancer who has made over $600k on Upwork shares 3 great jobs for beginners

 - Your ability to adapt to new systems and processes

 *Pro-Tip: Promoting the fact that you are fluent in multiple languages is a way to get a leg up on most U.S.-based freelancers.
 Not to stereotype, but the education system doesn’t typically push learning a second language here in the States – at least not at a conversational level.
-In fact, bilinguals represent only about 23% of the U.S. population.
-And being bilingual is a skill in itself.
-Be sure to promote it heavily if you’re fluent.
+Bilinguals represent only about 23% of the U.S. population.
+Having translation abilities is a strong skill on this platform.

 3. Virtual Assistant & Admin Support

-When seeking Virtual Assitant jobs, make sure you include the following on your profile:
+When seeking Virtual assistant jobs, make sure you include the following on your profile:

 - Types of services you offer (proofreading, note taking, etc)